bbauska/W3Cx-4of5-thru-May-2024/README.md

 other threads mean that it's actually very hard to cause concurrency problems.
 There's no access in a worker to non-thread safe components or to the DOM.
 We must to pass specific data into and out of a thread through serialized objects.
-The separate threads* share different copies</i> so the problem with the four bytes variable, explained in the previous paragraph, cannot occur.
+The separate threads<i> share different copies</i> so the problem with the four bytes variable, explained in the previous paragraph, cannot occur.